porras/dmenu-emoji/README.md

 # dmenu-emoji 💃

+> This fork deletes the unprintable (multiple characters) emojis and adds the newest emojis from Unicode v14.0

 Search an emoji by name and copy it to the clipboard.
 Works best with a dmenu variant that does fuzzy search such as [rofi](https://github.com/DaveDavenport/rofi), but it's compatible with plain [dmenu](https://tools.suckless.org/dmenu/).

 If possible, it also sends a desktop notification for better user feedback.